Yukihiro Miyamoto: Career

 In the following years, Miyamoto directed several more series with Shinbo like Maria Holic in 2009 and Arakawa Under the Bridge in 2010 (both with Miyamoto acting as series director); and in 2011, they directed Puella Magi Madoka Magica which became a critical hit and, alongside Bakemonogatari, is considered to be one of the series that pushed the studio into the spotlight.
 Prior to joining the series' staff, he had known that the project was underway due to seeing the production materials, like Gekidan Inu Curry's production designs, next to the copy machine at the Shaft office while he was working on Arakawa Under the Bridge.
-Eventually, Miyamoto was given the role of series director again and joined the Madoka Magica project 3-4 months before the series started airing.
+Eventually, Miyamoto was given the role of series director again and joined the Madoka Magica project 3–4 months before the series started airing.
 During this time, Miyamoto also created a "Shaft directing manual" for first-time outside directors and younger staff to help them with directing Madoka and subsequent series with the so-called "Shaft style."

 Subsequently, Miyamoto was tasked with directing the series' film trilogy, with Shinbo acting as chief director over the films, and Miyamoto acting as director instead of series director.
-He wasn't given the job right away, but instead happened to be asked by Shaft president Mitsutoshi Kubota around October of 2011 when the two bumped into each other at a convenience store next to the Shaft office one day.
+He wasn't given the job right away, but instead happened to be asked by Shaft president Mitsutoshi Kubota around October 2011 when the two bumped into each other at a convenience store next to the Shaft office one day.
 Although their credits differed from the TV counterparts, their jobs were essentially the same as before, according to Miyamoto.
 The first two films were compilations with updated visuals, and the third film was created as a sequel.
 Miyamoto intended to direct the work as its overall film director without doing unit direction; however, the directors that the staff tried to recruit were busy, and Miyamoto was made to act as a unit director on the film anyway.
 The only other directors involved to help were unit director Takashi Kawabata and assistant director Hiroyuki Terao, who were recruited due to the fact that it would've been impossible for Miyamoto to finish the film on his own.

 In 2018, it was announced that the spin-off Magia Record mobile game would receive an adaptation by the studio; the following year, it was announced that Miyamoto would serve as an assistant director and director alongside Shaft directors Kenjirou Okada, Midori Yoshizawa, Doroinu of Gekidan Inu Curry, with Shinbo serving as an animation supervisor on the project.

 In 2023, it was announced that Shinbo and Miyamoto would both return in their respective roles of chief director and director for the fourth Madoka Magica film.

-Yoyogi Animation Academy invited him to give a special lecture to students in collaboration with The Quintessential Quintuplets~ in August of 2024.
+Yoyogi Animation Academy invited him to give a special lecture to students in collaboration with The Quintessential Quintuplets~ in August 2024.